jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 - **Physical build**.
 All flows up to this point have mainly operated on RTL representations of a design.
-A physical build flow starts off by transforming RTL into gates using a synthesis tool, then progressively transforms the design into a set of two-dimensional layers.
+A physical build flow starts off by transforming RTL into gates using a synthesis tool, then progressively transforming the design into a set of two-dimensional layers.
 Following synthesis
   are: scan insertion for DFT, floorplanning (placing ports and macros), placement (placing cells), clock tree synthesis, routing (establishing all required connections using the available routing layers, finishing and